University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 The NEXUS format is fairly widely used for phylogenetic data as it can be used to encode a variety characters, not limited to sequence data.

 Use `seqmagick` to convert the `fa-gb` file to a nexus format with the name `bovidea_50_mtDNA-named.nex`.
-Note that you will need to rename the `fa-gb` file so that it has an `fa` file extension.
+Note that you will need to rename the `fa-gb` file so that it has an `fa` file extension, remember not to overwrite your original `bovidea_50_mtDNA-named.fa` when doing so.
+Look at your `.nex` file to satisfy yourself that things are as they should be.

 ## Run Mr Bayes